 December 18, 2017

 Bird migration is a well-researched phenological event.
 However, few studies in North America have investigated the effects of climate change and extreme weather on the relationships of migratory avian species and their seasonal resources.
 This is a critical gap in knowledge that limits our ability...

 Molt is an important avian life history event in which feathers are shed and replaced.
 The timing, duration, seasonality, extent and pattern of molt follows certain strategies and this book reviews and describes these strategies for nearly 190 species based on information gathered from a 30-year...

 The Extended Specimen highlights the research potential for ornithological specimens, and is meant to encourage ornithologists poised to initiate a renaissance in collections-based ornithological research.
 Contributors illustrate how collections and specimens are used in novel ways by adopting...

 Henry M. Streby, David E. Andersen, David Buehler

 Golden-winged Warblers (Vermivora chrysoptera) are migratory songbirds that breed in temperate North America, primarily in the Great Lakes region with remnant populations throughout the Appalachian Mountains, and winter in Central and northern South America.
 Their breeding range has contracted...

 David A. Haukos, Clint Boal

 February 17, 2016

-Lesser Prairie-Chickens have experienced substantial declines in terms of population and the extent of area that they occupy.
-While they are an elusive species, making it difficult at times to monitor them, current evidence indicates that they have been persistently decreasing in number since the...
+Shortlisted for the 2018 TWS Wildlife Publication Awards in the edited book category Lesser Prairie-Chickens have experienced substantial declines in terms of population and the extent of area that they occupy.
+While they are an elusive species, making it difficult at times to monitor them, current...